resyfer/mern-graphql-template/README.md

 cp .env.example .env
 ```

 NOTE: Last command will work only in Bash (not CMD).
-If CND, then manually copy-paste `.env.example` and renane the copy as `.env`
+If CMD, then manually copy-paste `.env.example` and renane the copy as `.env`

 ## File Structure